Scott Riggs: Nationwide Series

-In 2002, Riggs moved to the Busch Series (now Xfinity Series) to drive the No. 10 Ford Taurus for ppc Racing.
+In 2002, Riggs moved to the Busch Series (now O'Reilly Auto Parts Series) to drive the No. 10 Ford Taurus for ppc Racing.
 He won his first race at Nashville Superspeedway, then won again two weeks later at California.
 He finished 10th in points at the end of the season, earning him Rookie of the Year honors.
 The next season, he picked up two more wins including a thrilling last-lap pass for a victory at Gateway International Raceway after Mike Bliss ran out of gas just after the white flag, scored the other win at Nashville, and finished sixth in points as part of the top-six going for the title at Homestead, but his hopes ended after he crashed after the start of the race.
 He also won the Most Popular Driver award.

 Riggs returned to the NASCAR Nationwide Series in 2010 to drive the No. 09 Ford Fusion for RAB Racing with Brack Maggard.
 After the February 27 race at Las Vegas, Riggs sat tenth in the series point standings.
 However, despite strong and consistent runs, Riggs was unable to bring sponsorship to the team and was released after the Nashville 300.
 On May 28, 2010, Riggs signed with Richard Childress Racing to drive the No. 21 Chevrolet Impala for the Federated Auto Parts 300 at Nashville Superspeedway and for the Meijer 300 at Kentucky Speedway, while sharing duties with Clint Bowyer for the remainder of the season.
 At Nashville, Riggs recorded his first top-ten of the season, finishing ninth.
 He also finished 9th at Kentucky.
 In 2011, Riggs made twelve starts in the Nationwide Series for R3 Motorsports, with a best finish of thirteenth at Darlington.